Published February 24, 2023

 How New Yorkers can maximize the tropical refuge of Miami. 🌴😎

-by Bucket Listers
+by New York Bucket List

 New York and Miami are a pair of cities that have just enough in common (energetic nightlife, artistic flair, tastes for the stylish side of luxury), and just enough contrast (warm, year-round Miami beaches) to make the Magic City a frequent getaway of choice for New Yorkers.

 From rooftops overlooking the ocean, street art museums, white sand beaches, and the absolute best stone crab around, here’s a New Yorker’s guide to a rejuvenating trip (or extended stay) to Miami.

 The buzzing, upscale Tulum-import, Gitano, hosts the happiest happy hours in Miami.
 Come with friends to see and be seen, drink tropical cocktails, and be infused with clubby island music.
 Like the NYC location, Gitano Miami has a surplus of tropical plants, daybeds, and disco balls if you head upstairs to the roof.

 Where: 3500 Collins Ave Miami Beach, FL 33140

 Juvia provides the trifecta you didn’t know you needed: Japanese-French-Peruvian dishes served atop a sleek rooftop with a sweeping view of South Beach.

 Known for its glowing decor, and themed cocktails—including alcoholic juice boxes with floating ducks—this place matches the city’s electric energy that will feel right within a New Yorker’s wheelhouse.
 Juvia’s design doesn’t rest on its view either, as their dining room also features a luscious vertical garden.